crcdng/nft-reading-list/reading.md

 OSINACHI (2022) ‘Have NFTs Lost Their Way?’
 Available at: https://www.rightclicksave.com/article/have-nfts-lost-their-way.

-The Blockchain Socialist (2021) ‘Unlocked: The best leftist hot take on NFTs you’ll ever listen to (Remix)’, 2 May.
+The Blockchain Socialist (2021) ‘The best leftist hot take on NFTs you’ll ever listen to (Remix)’, 2 May.
 Available at: https://theblockchainsocialist.com/unlocked-the-best-leftist-hot-take-on-nfts-youll-ever-listen-to-remix/.

 -----------------------